vllab-cau/vllab-cau.github.io/_pages/research.md

    This project develops novel algorithms and methods for real-time nonparametric learning and prediction of time-varying stochastic processes.

-   Funded by Ministry of Science, ICT, and Future Planning (MSIP), 2014-2017. <br>
+   Funded by Ministry of Science, ICT, and Future Planning (MSIP). <br>

 -----
 **Practical Action Recognition and Prediction Technology**